Romeo Is Bleeding: Production

-The film was filmed on location in New York City in Coney Island, Bushwick, Manhattan, and Queens.
+The film was shot on location in New York City in Coney Island, Williamsburg, Bushwick, Manhattan, and Queens.

-Aborted Bon Jovi involvement

 Jon Bon Jovi wrote the song "Always" for the film but withheld the track after he was dissatisfied with a preview screening.
 Bon Jovi in 2004 recalled, "The script was great: the movie wasn't."

 Reception

+The film received mixed reviews.
 Chicago Sun-Times critic Roger Ebert said that while Oldman is "unsurpassable" in portraying depraved characters, the film is "an exercise in overwrought style and overwritten melodrama, and proof that a great cast cannot save a film from self-destruction."
 Todd McCarthy of Variety also had praise for the central cast, but called the film a "heavy dose of ultra-violent neo-noir" whose "far-fetched plotting eventually goes so far over the top that [the] pic flirts with inventing a new genre of film noir camp."
 New York Times journalist Janet Maslin lauded Oldman as a "master craftsman" who gives an "uncanny performance as a slang-spouting American", but concluded, "For all its promise, and for all the brittle beauty of Dariusz Wolski's cinematography, Romeo Is Bleeding eventually collapses under the weight of its violent affectations."
 A favorable Peter Travers in Rolling Stone called the film a "scorcher of a thriller" with a "knockout performance" by Olin.
 He added, "It will be a shame if audiences don't get the joke".

 In a retrospective review, Dennis Schwartz referred to the film as a "senseless, tasteless and demented postmodern noir", but commended Olin's "menacing" turn as well as the initial interaction between Oldman and Scheider.
 Randy Miller of DVD Talk wrote, "It's a wild and entertaining ride, to be sure... but not one without its fair share of bumps along the way, and one you probably won't revisit on a regular basis.
 Still, there's enough here to warrant another look."
 MSN Movies noted, "While not a great movie – or even a good movie, according to most critics – Gary Oldman's performance as corrupt cop Jack Grimaldi is still highly regarded".
 Romeo Is Bleeding holds a 27% approval rating on review aggregator Rotten Tomatoes based on 41 reviews, with an average score of 4.7/10.